usegalaxy-eu/website/about.md

 The thousands of tools are available with fixed versions and are managed by [Bioconda](http://bioconda.github.io/) and [BioContainers](https://biocontainers.pro/).

-4 TB of reference data are available on usegalaxy.eu providing access to hundreds of reference genomes.
+4 TB of reference data are available on [https://usegalaxy.eu]((https://usegalaxy.eu)) providing access to hundreds of reference genomes.